mcintyrema/MachineLearning-BayesianClassifier/README.md

 # MachineLearning-BayesianClassifier
 Implemented two different approaches to estimate the likelihood probability: Naive-Bayes classifier and the maximum likelihood estimate.
+To classify a given testing sample/vector x_test, I used the estimates of the likelihood probability to compute the discriminant function of each class, wi.I assigned x_test to the class with the highest discriminant function.